PaoloESAN/LN-Translator-Mobile/README.md

   </a>
 </p>

+> [!NOTE]
+> This project is not intended to replace Light Novel scanlations or official translations.
+Instead, it aims to provide a fast alternative so readers can enjoy newly released Japanese Light Novels immediately upon publication.

+---

 ## Demo

 https://github.com/user-attachments/assets/4e8be96e-56a1-4a91-9900-e745a05d8480

+---

+## Features

+- **On-Screen Overlay**: Translate text instantly without switching apps or leaving your reader.
+- **Saved Translations & History**:
+  - **Local Session Archive**: Keep a local database of all translated pages to revisit your reading history at any time.
+  - **Editing & Correction**: Manually modify, correct, or crop OCR text and translation results directly in the page editor.
+  - **Export & Sharing**: Export translated novel pages, extracted illustrations, or entire sessions to share with others.
+- **Smart API Key Rotation**: Configure up to 5 Gemini API keys.
+The app automatically cycles through them if rate limits are hit or failures occur.
+- **Work-Specific Context (Prompts)**: Define custom prompts containing specific terms, character names, and details about the novel to guide the translation context.
+- **Dual Translation Modes**:
+  - **Vision-based (Gemini Vision)**: Processes screen captures directly to preserve visual context and layout.
+  - **Text-based (OCR + Translation)**: Extracts text locally via OCR first, then sends the plain text to the LLM for precise translation.
+- **Multi-Language UI**: Full localization in English and Spanish, automatically adapting to the device system language.
+- **Session History Navigation**: Easily browse back and forth through your current translation history using the previous/next buttons.

+---

 ## Requirements

-- **Android Version**: Android 10 or higher

-## Get Started

-1. **Get your API Key**: Obtain your free API keys from [Google AI Studio](https://aistudio.google.com/app/apikey).
-2. **API Setup**: Open the app, go to Settings, and add your Gemini API keys. **Privacy Note**: Your keys are stored locally and used *only* to communicate with Google's API.
-No third party or developer has access to your credentials.
-3. **Start Translator**: Tap the "Start Translator" button on the home screen.
-Ensure you allow the "Display over other apps" and "Screen recording" permissions when prompted.
-4. **Screen Capture**: When the Android permission dialog appears, we recommend choosing **"Share one app"** and then selecting your target reading app (e.g., BookWalker, Kindle, or Browser).
-5. **Context (Optional)**: Input your preferred context in the home screen (e.g., "maintaining a medieval fantasy tone") to guide the translation style.
-6. **Translate**: Tap the floating icon to start translating your current page!

-## Translation Providers

-The app currently offers two main ways to translate your screen:
-- **Gemini 3/3.1 (Vision)**: Sends the captured image directly to the model for a highly contextual translation.
-- **Gemini 3/3.1 (OCR + Text)**: Extracts the Japanese text locally using OCR first, then sends the clean text to the model for translation.
-- **Coming Soon**: Integration with **ChatGPT (OpenAI)**, **Grok (xAI)**, and more.

-## Important / Disclaimer

-- **Not a SaaS**: This project is **NOT** a Software as a Service.
-You must provide your own **Gemini API Key** to make the application work.
-The app acts as a local client for your own API usage.
-- **Security & Privacy**: Your API Keys are used **exclusively** to communicate with Google's Gemini API via its official REST endpoint.
-They are never sent to any other server, third-party service, or stored anywhere other than your own device.
-- **Cost Transparency**: While the API usage is your responsibility, it is very affordable.
-As a reference, during our testing phase, a volume of **137 translation requests** (including images and retries) resulted in a total cost of only approximately **$0.18 USD**.

-## Key Features

-- **On-Screen Overlay**: Translate text without leaving your browser or reader app.
-- **Smart API Key Rotation**: Add up to **5 Gemini API keys**.
-The app automatically rotates them if one hits a rate limit or fails, ensuring uninterrupted translation.
-- **Enhanced Context (Prompts)**: Save and select custom context prompts to help the AI understand specific terms or styles of the novel you are reading.
-- **Multi-Language UI**: Full support for English and Spanish, with the ability to detect and adapt to your system language automatically.
-- **Session History**: Navigate through recent translations easily using the integrated previous/next system.

-## Technical Notes on API Usage

-- **Retry Logic**: To ensure successful translation even with unstable connections or model overloads, the app implements a retry logic.
-- **Multiple Calls**: A single translation request might trigger **up to 3 retries per API key** if an error occurs.
-- **Key Rotation**: If a key fails significantly (Rate Limit exceeded or Invalid key), the app will automatically switch to the next available key (until all configured keys are exhausted).

-## Roadmap / Future Improvements

-We are constantly looking to improve LN Translator.
-Some of the features in our pipeline include:
-- **Local Translation**: Support for offline translation using on-device models.
-- **More AI Providers**: Integration with **ChatGPT (OpenAI)**, **Grok (xAI)**, and other LLMs.
-- **Advanced UI Customization**: Ability to **increase/decrease font size**, adjust overlay transparency, and pick custom themes.
-- **OCR Improvements**: Better detection for non-standard vertical text and complex layouts.
+- **Android Version**: Android 10 (API Level 29) or higher.
+- **Permissions Required**:
+  - **Display over other apps**: Required to display the floating window and translation overlay.
+  - **Screen Capture**: Required to read the Japanese text on your screen and send it to the AI model.
+  - **Internet Connection**: Required to send the translation requests to the AI model.

+---

+## Getting Started

+1. **Get an API Key**: Obtain a free API key from the [Google AI Studio](https://aistudio.google.com/api-keys).
+2. **Setup the Keys**: Launch the application, navigate to the Settings panel, and input your Gemini API keys.
+3. **Apply Context (Optional)**: Type custom instructions on the home screen to steer the AI output.
+4. **Start the Service**: Tap the Start Translator button on the home screen and grant the requested overlay and screen recording permissions.
+5. **Set the Target Scope**: In the system permission prompt, we recommend selecting **Share one app** and choosing your target reader.
+This works seamlessly with web browsers and official Japanese e-book stores, such as [BookWalker Japan](https://bookwalker.jp/st1), [Rakuten Kobo Japan](https://books.rakuten.co.jp/book/lightnovel/), and Amazon Kindle Japan.
+6. **Translate**: Tap the floating overlay trigger button to translate the current screen!

+---

+## How It Works

+### Privacy and Security

+Your privacy is a priority.
+Your API keys and configuration data are stored securely on your local device using Android DataStore.
+They are never sent to external servers other than directly to the official Google Gemini API endpoint via secure HTTPS REST requests.

+### Cost and API Usage

+This project is an open-source local client, not a Software as a Service (SaaS).
+You use your own Google Gemini API keys to handle the translation requests.
+The API usage is highly cost-effective; for instance, during development testing with the **Gemini 3 Flash** model, 137 full-page translation requests (including image inputs and retries) cost approximately $0.18 USD.

+### Robust Key Rotation and Retries

+- **Automatic Retries**: If a request fails due to temporary network issues, the app automatically retries the call up to 3 times per key.
+- **Intelligent Failover**: If a key repeatedly fails (due to invalid credentials or quota limits), the app switches to the next configured key in the rotation sequence to prevent interruptions.

+---

+## Future Roadmap

+- **On-Device Offline Translation**: Support local translation models for reading without internet connectivity.
+- **Expanded LLM Providers**: Integration for OpenAI ChatGPT, xAI Grok, and Anthropic Claude APIs.
+- **Advanced Font Styling**: Ability to resize overlay text, adjust transparency levels, and select custom typeface fonts.
+- **OCR Quality Enhancements**: Improved parsing logic for vertical Japanese layout scripts and complex overlapping text.

+---

 ## Contributing

-This project thrives on community help!
-You can contribute in several ways:
+Contributions from the community are welcome.
+You can help by:

-- **Prompts**: Share and submit efficient prompts for specific novel genres or authors in their respective languages.
+- **Prompt Optimization**: Share high-performance prompts and glossaries for specific novel genres or translation styles.
+- **Localization**: Help translate the application interface into other languages.
-- **Pull Requests**: Feel free to fork the repository and open **Pull Requests** for any item on the Roadmap or your own custom features and bug fixes.
+- **Pull Requests**: Fork the repository and submit PRs for roadmap features, performance improvements, or bug fixes.

-- **Translations**: Help us reach more people by translating the app UI into new languages.
-- **Feedback**: Report bugs or suggest new features to improve the translation accuracy and user experience.
+---

 ## License

-This project is licensed under the **MIT License**.
-Feel free to use, modify, and distribute it.
+This project is licensed under the MIT License.
+You are free to copy, modify, and distribute it under the license terms.